 |Library of Congress image|

 Confederate troops did eventually come to Pittsburgh, some 118 of them, as prisoners-of-war housed in the old Western Penitentiary in Allegheny City (where the National Aviary is now situated).
-The earthworks survived for several decades but there is nary a trace of them today.
+The earthworks survived for several decades but there is little trace of them today.

-So, see what I did here?
-I snuck in a whole bunch o' info about Pittsburgh during the Civil War after having lured you here under the false pretenses of Abraham Lincoln giving a Valentine to Pittsburgh.
-No, Abraham Lincoln didn't visit our fair city out of love; he came here to pay his respects because it was political expedient.
+Abraham Lincoln didn't visit our fair city out of love on Valentine's Day; he came here to pay his respects because it was political expedient.
 With war looming, he knew that it would be wise to make an appearance in a city that had so enthusiastically voted for him.
-His resulting words of public affirmation for Allegheny County will have to suffice for bouquets of roses and cupid-covered cards.
+His resulting words of public affirmation for Allegheny County sufficed for bouquets of roses and cupid-covered cards.